llmscript/llmscript/README.md

 When given an LLMScript command, execute it according to these rules and return only the result.
 Do not provide explanations unless explicitly asked.
 To start, respond with: `LLMScript environment ready.
 Enter your LLMScript command:`
 ```

-After pasting this definition, you can either:
-1. Ask the LLM to generate an LLMScript to solve a specific problem
-2. Write your own LLMScript code using the provided primitives

-## Example Workflows
+## Example Scripts

+Below are example scripts you can copy and use after initializing the LLMScript environment in your LLM.
+Feel free to modify them or use them as inspiration for your own scripts.

 ### 1. Choose Your Own Adventure
 ```javascript